explosion/spacy-llm/README.md

 ### Using a config file

-To get more control over the various parameters of the `llm` pipeline, we can use [spaCy's config system](https://spacy.io/api/data-formats#config).
+To control the various parameters of the `llm` pipeline, we can use [spaCy's config system](https://spacy.io/api/data-formats#config).
 To start, create a config file `config.cfg` containing at least the following (or see the full example